Last Updated On : 17-Aug-2026

 A. Define a goal for each journey.

-C. Export the journey email analytics.
+❌ C. Export the journey email analytics

-Salesforce Help: Track Journey Performance
+🔧 Salesforce Help: Journey Builder Goals

 A marketer is preparing to send out the weekly newsletter, but they're unable to see the email address that they would like to send from.
 Where should a marketer go to see a list of all email addresses and domains that are verified for sending?